LittleLittleCloud/code-story/README.md

 Open the Command Palette (Command+Shift+P on macOS and Ctrl+Shift+P on Windows/Linux) and type in one of the following commands:

 - **code-story: Show report**:  Show the line # of codes you have written.
+- **code-story: total sum of written code**: Show the line # of codes you written in the past `N` days with a well-designed UI where `N` is the number user puts in.
+- **code-story: sum of written code in the past N days**: Show the histgram of # of codes written in the past `N` days where `N` is the number user puts in.
+- **code-story: sum of different programmming language in the past N days**: Show a pie chart of the # of different languages written in the past `N` days where `N` is the number user puts in.
 - **code-story: Upload**: Upload your local record to google drive, authorization may be required.
 If just want to synchronize the code record, use **code-story: Sync**

 - **code-story: Download and Merge**: Download the remote record and merge (update) the record with local one. authorization may be required.